michaelEnjolras/BuyMeACoffeeBlockchain/README.md

     <li>Nextjs</li>
 </ol>

-You can use it here NEED THE LINK, with your Metamask on Goerli Testnet
+You can use it here [Buy me a coffee](https://michaelenjolras.github.io/BuyMeACoffeeBlockchain), with your Metamask on Goerli Testnet